Aureliusssss/PharmaHelper/README.md

 `addPrescription(patientName, medName, quantity)`

-Adds a prescription record to the prescription array using the given (mandatory) arguments
+Adds a prescription record to the prescription array using the given (mandatory) arguments.

 `addMedicine(name, stock, price)`

-Adds a medicine record to the medicine array using the given (mandatory) arguments
+Adds a medicine record to the medicine array using the given (mandatory) arguments.

 `calculateTotalMedicationsSold()`